jbalcomb/MoM-RTGT/README.txt

 Windows
 -------
 1. Install compiler.
-   Either Microsoft's Visual Studio 2010 (commercial), or QtCreator with MinGW (opensource), or both.
+   Either Microsoft's Visual Studio 2008 (commercial), or QtCreator with MinGW (opensource), or both.
 		You can download QtCreator with MinGW from: http://qt.nokia.com/downloads/
-2. Install the so called Qt Libraries if you didn't already do so in step 1.
+2. Install the Qt Libraries if you didn't already do so in step 1.
 		Download from: http://qt.nokia.com/downloads/
 3. Install Perl for Windows.
 		Download for Windows from: http://www.activestate.com/activeperl/downloads